mathy9397/gh-actions/README.md

 # gh-actions-hub
 github actions.
 Update to check closed PR actions.
-This is updated for PR title check.
+This is updated once again for PR title check.